-CSRMA Sewer Backup Response & Claims Handling Policy & Procedure Agency is Notified of a Sewer Backup Event Agency Field Crew Responds & Makes Initial Determination of Responsibility Does the Backup Appear to be as a Result of a Failure in the Agency's Sewer Lines?
-Agency Field Crew Performs the Following Agency Field Crew Performs the Following Relieve the cause of the backup.
-1. Inform Owner/Tenant the cause of the backup 2.
-Advise the customer to keep all family members/pets out of any is not caused by the District-owned sewer lines contaminated areas. and that the District is not responsible for 3.
-Notify the Agency's pre-approved restoration firm: private sewer lines.
-Restoration Management 2.
-Document all evidence (photos, diagrams, narrative, etc.) that the backup is not due to a 4142 Pt.
-Eden Way failure in the Agency's sewer lines.
-Hayward, CA 94545 (510) 315-5400 demolition).
+CSRMA Sewer Backup Response & Claims Handling Policy & Procedure Agency is Notified of a Sewer Backup Event

+Agency Field Crew Responds & Makes Initial Determination of Responsibility

+Does the Backup Appear to be as a Result of a Failure in the Agency's Sewer Lines?

+Agency Field Crew Performs the Following

+- Inform Owner/Tenant the cause of the backup is not caused by the District-owned sewer lines and that the District is not responsible for private sewer lines. - Document all evidence (photos, diagrams, narrative, etc.) that the backup is not due to a failure in the Agency's sewer lines.

-Agency Field Point of Contact Performs the Following
+Agency Field Crew Performs the Following